 39-3 Statement: A team's head coach shall be charged with a single technical foul for a disqualification of himself, his first assistant coach (if one or both do not assist the referees to maintain or to restore order), substitute, excluded player or an accompanying delegation member for leaving the team bench area during a fight.
 If the technical foul includes the disqualification of the head coach it shall be entered on the scoresheet as 'D2'.
 If the technical foul includes only the disqualification(s) of other persons permitted to sit on the team bench it shall be entered as 'B2'.
-The penalty shall be 2 free throws and possession of the ball for the opponents.
+The penalty shall be 2 free throws with no line-up and possession of the ball for the opponents.

-For each additional disqualifying foul, the penalty shall be 2 free throws and possession of the ball for the opponents.
+For each additional disqualifying foul, the penalty shall be 2 free throws with no line-up and possession of the ball for the opponents.